 Lectures and discussions on the United States since 1763.
 Particular attention will be given to the rise of the great questions of domestic and foreign policy which have dominated the United States in recent decades.
+This course will include a study of the development of the Federal Constitution.

-Instructors: Paul, Schutz, Tanham.
+Instructors: Ellersieck, Paul, Schutz.

 H 4.
-The British Empire Since 1783.
-9 units (3-0-6).
+The British Empire Since 1783.\ 9 units (3-0-6).